-NOTE: You must edit the Windows Firewall settings to grant access to the gvtap process.
-To do this, access the Windows Firewall settings and find "gvtapd" in the list of apps and features.
+Note: You must edit the Windows Firewall settings to grant access to the gytap process.
+To do this, access the Windows Firewall settings and find "gytapd" in the list of apps and features.
 Select it to grant access.
 Be sure to select both Private and Public check boxes.
-If "gvtapd" does not appear in the list, click Add another app...
-Browse your program files for the gvtap-agent application (gvtapd.exe) and then click Add.
+If "gytapd" does not appear in the list, click Add another app...
+Browse your program files for the gytap-agent application (gytapd.exe) and then click Add.
 (Disclaimer: These are general guidelines for changing Windows Firewall settings.
 See Microsoft Windows help for official instructions on Windows functionality.)